 Audio speakers are essential for creating a working sound system.
 There are several manufacturers who promise to create the best devices on the market.

-If you’re looking for a functional, reliable and durable speaker, Sonos offers one of the best options on the market.
+If you're looking for a functional, speaker for your smart home, Sonos offers one of the best options on the market.

-It’s crucial for a device like this to have a simple setup process since no one likes spending hours reading manuals and watching YouTube guides.
-If Sonos One or PLAY:1 required hours of intensive work for their setup, this would be off-putting for many potential purchasers.
+It's crucial for smart home devices to have a simple setup process since no one likes spending hours reading manuals and watching YouTube guides.

-Since both of these speakers are from Sonos, their installation process is the same.
-Setting up either of these two is pretty simple and takes about five minutes to complete.
+Since all of these smart speakers are from Sonos, their installation process is the same.
+Setting up a Sonos Speaker is pretty simple and takes about five minutes to complete.